Center for Law, Philosophy, and Human Values

 Leslie J. Green, Law, University of Oxford

-Larry Laudan, Philosophy, National Autonomous University of Mexico
+Larry Laudan, Law and Philosophy, University of Texas, Austin

 Jesse J. Prinz, Philosophy, City University of New York Graduate Center